krojzl/sap-hana/pages/platform_specific_architecture/cloud_iaas_aws.md

 Not every instance type is supported for productive SAP HANA usage.

-Official list of SAP certified instance types is available at [The SAP HANA Hardware Directory](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html#categories=Amazon%20Web%20Services).
+Official list of SAP certified instance types is available at [SAP: The SAP HANA Hardware Directory](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html#categories=Amazon%20Web%20Services).
 This should always be used to decide whether the particular instance type is supported for SAP HANA or not.

-AWS specific list of certified instances with additional details can be found in [SAP HANA on AWS Quick Start Guide: AWS Instance Types for SAP HANA](https://docs.aws.amazon.com/quickstart/latest/sap-hana/instances.html)
+AWS specific list of certified instances with additional details can be found in [AWS: SAP HANA on AWS Quick Start Guide: AWS Instance Types for SAP HANA](https://docs.aws.amazon.com/quickstart/latest/sap-hana/instances.html)

 ### AWS: Storage Setup for SAP HANA Implementation